Skip to main contentSkip to main navigationSkip to footer content

 History of Colonial Latin America

-3 credit hours
+3 to 3 credit hours

 This course examines the history of Spanish and Portuguese conquest and colonization of the Americas in the 15th through 19th centuries as well as the indigenous empires and societies that existed before contact.
 Topics include conquest, indigenous and African slavery and labor, religious conversion and hybridity, colonial economies, and movements toward independence.
 The course also focuses on the political, social, and cultural effects of the so-called "Columbian Exchange" including the impact of European diseases and animals and the creation of new social and ethnic categories.
-Offered as needed.
+Offered spring.

 HIST 240